bengineerdavis/sawmill/README.md

 As a member of support, we have to read lots of logs manually that themselves are not structured ...

-This means 100ks of logs per week, with an average conservative cost of at least 20 mins spent per case finding the data we need from the logs to help customers.
+This means 100k's of logs per week, with an average conservative cost of at least 20 mins spent per case finding the data we need from the logs to help customers.
 The logs also contain at least 2-3 different contexts or different kinds of logs.

-What about using Datadog or a monitoring tool?
+    Q: What about using Datadog or a monitoring tool?

-Sure, that would be great, but now I need to teach an entire team to learn BOTH all of the infrastructure needed to use it, give them authenticated access, make sure the internet isn't down, and teach them a non-standard querying language ... among other things (sadness)
+    A: Sure, that would be great, but now I need to teach an entire team to learn BOTH all of the infrastructure needed to use it, give them authenticated access, make sure the internet isn't down, and teach them a non-standard querying language ... among other things (sadness)

-Right now according to metabase, we spend 9.5 days per ticket towards resolution ([source](https://airbyte.metabaseapp.com/dashboard/1590-support-ticket-metrics?date_filter=past3months~&zendesk_only=true&ticket_type=Airbyte%20Cloud%20Support%20Request%20Form&ticket_type=Helpdesk%20From&ticket_type=Self%20Managed%20Enterprise%20Support%20Request%20Form))\
+Right now according to metabase, we spend 9.5 days per ticket towards resolution ([source](https://airbyte.metabaseapp.com/dashboard/1590-support-ticket-metrics?date_filter=past3months~&zendesk_only=true&ticket_type=Airbyte%20Cloud%20Support%20Request%20Form&ticket_type=Helpdesk%20From&ticket_type=Self%20Managed%20Enterprise%20Support%20Request%20Form))

 Wouldn't it be nice if we could ask our log questions?
 Wouldn't it be even _better_ if we could only look at the lines that are important to us, and reduce the problem space?